onecontext/onecontext-python/README.md

 context.upload_files(file_paths,metadata=files_metadata)
 ```
 You can use this metadata to filter searches against your context.
+For more details, see the [OneContext Structured Query Language](#onecontext-structured-query-language) section.

 #### List files available in a context